runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 The answer is that K uses Flex to generate a scanner for the grammar.
 Flex looks for the longest possible match of a regular expression in the input.
-If there are ambiguities between 2 or more regular expressions, it will pick the one with the max precedence token.
+If there are ambiguities between 2 or more regular expressions, it will pick the one with the highest `prec` attribute.
 You can learn more about how Flex matching works [here](https://westes.github.io/flex/manual/Matching.html#Matching).

 Bringing us back to the file `lesson-03-a.k`, we can see that this grammar